News

 1 August 2020

-The COVID-19 pandemic has posed new challenges for the research community, especially when it comes to holding national meetings.
+The novel coronavirus pandemic has posed new challenges for researchers, especially when it comes to holding national meetings.
 The PCHES leadership team showcased its adaptability this June by successfully hosting the third annual Research Outreach Meeting in remote format.

 7 May 2020

 Julian Plough is a Ph.D. student at the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin.
-His research focuses on applied statistics and environmental economics and natural resources management.
+His research focuses on applied statistics as well as natural resources economics and management.

 19 February 2020